-Designation of Partnership Representative
+Designation of Partnership Representative (PR)

-Unless the REMIC has made a valid election out of the centralized partnership audit regime or had only one residual interest holder at all times during the tax year, the REMIC must designate a partnership representative.
-The partnership representative can be any person with a substantial presence in the United States.
-The partnership representative will have the sole authority to act on behalf of the REMIC.
-If an entity is designated as partnership representative, the REMIC must also appoint an individual to act on the entity's behalf (a designated individual).
-The designated individual must also have a substantial presence in the United States.
+Unless the REMIC has made a valid election out of the centralized partnership audit regime or had only one residual interest holder at all times during the tax year, the REMIC must designate a PR.
+The PR can be any person with a substantial presence in the United States.
+The PR will have the sole authority to act on behalf of the REMIC.
+If an entity is designated as PR, the REMIC must also appoint an individual to act on the entity's behalf (a designated individual (DI)).
+The DI must also have a substantial presence in the United States.

 How to designate.
-An original designation of a partnership representative must be made on the REMIC's Form 1066 filed for each respective REMIC tax year.
+An original designation of a PR must be made on the REMIC's Form 1066 filed for each respective REMIC tax year.